Türkan Akyol: Political career

 On March 25, 1971, she was appointed Minister of Health and Social Security in the cabinet of Nihat Erim, becoming so the first female government minister of Turkey.
 On December 13 that year, she resigned from her post in the government and returned to the university.

-Türkan Akyol entered the parliament as deputy of Izmir Province following the 1987 general election.
+Türkan Akyol entered the parliament as deputy of İzmir Province following the 1987 general election.
 She returned to her post as lecturer at the end of the legislative term in 1991.
 In 1992, she was appointed Minister of State responsible for Woman and Family Affairs in the coalition government of Süleyman Demirel.
 In 1993, she was appointed minister again in the cabinet of Tansu Çiller, Turkey's first woman prime minister.

-Akyol died at a hospital in Ankara on 7 September 2017 at the age of 88.
+Akyol died at a hospital in Ankara on September 7, 2017 at the age of 88.
 She was buried at the Karşıyaka Cemetery following the religious funeral at Maltepe Mosque.
 She was mother of two children.